 How Differential Privacy Works

 To maintain privacy, differential privacy works by introducing random noise into query results, making it difficult to discern specific information about any one individual.
-The typical process includes:
+The typical process includes:- Executing the Query: The dataset is queried to obtain some statistical result, such as averages, counts, or other metrics.

 - Adding Noise: Random noise, often derived from a known distribution like the Laplace or Gaussian distribution, is then added to the result.
 The amount of noise added is proportional to the chosen epsilon (ε) value.